water-ice-group/WD_field_I/figures/README.md

-Plotting files and data to reproduce the main figures of the manuscript.
+Plotting files and data to reproduce the figures of the main text.